gingerchew/kovaa/README.md

 })
 ```

 ## How to define a custom element?
-Elements are any function passed to the app object that start with a capital letter:
+Elements are defined by passing any function to the app object and starting it with a capital letter:
 ```js
 createApp({
     thisIsAFunction() { ... },